Coupled Reconstruction of 2D Blood Flow and Vessel Geometry from Noisy Images via Physics-Informed Neural Networks and Quasi-Conformal Mapping: Conclusion

 In this work, we propose a novel framework that integrates deep learning with physical modeling to improve the reconstruction of 2D flow images under noisy measurements.
 The problem is formulated to enforce physical consistency through the Navier–Stokes equations and preserve anatomical structures using quasi-conformal mappings.
 It is decomposed into two subproblems: a fluid subproblem, which estimates the velocity field within a given domain using Navier–Stokes constraints, and a geometry subproblem, which refines the domain by aligning the reconstructed velocity with observed data via a quasi-conformal mapping.
 These subproblems are solved iteratively in a Gauss–Seidel fashion until convergence, providing a solution supported by theoretical guarantees.
 In practice, we employ a Physics-Informed Neural Network for the fluid subproblem and a UNet-based Mapping Estimator for the geometry subproblem.

 We extensively validated our method through experiments.
 Initial tests on synthetic flow images in a converging channel under varying Gaussian noise levels validate the proposed method.
 Further evaluations on anatomically realistic aorta geometries with signal-dependent noise confirmed its effectiveness in complex real-world settings.
 Our method consistently outperformed the baseline approaches, delivering more accurate and higher-quality reconstructions.
 Ablation studies also highlighted the impact of weighting schemes and guided the selection of effective hyperparameters.

-Future work will extend this framework to 3D flow reconstruction and 4D dynamic flow analysis, and explore more challenging modalities like ultrasound Doppler imaging, which involves higher noise and real-time constraints.
+Future work will extend this framework to 3D flow reconstruction and 4D dynamic flow analysis by replacing the 2D quasi-conformal mappings with Jacobian-based constraints or hyperelastic energy models to ensure smooth and bijective deformations in higher dimensions.
+We also plan to adapt the framework for higher Reynolds number flows by employing more expressive architectures, such as PirateNets \cite{wang2024piratenets}.
+Additionally, we aim to tackle more challenging imaging modalities, such as ultrasound Doppler imaging, which involve higher noise levels and real-time computational constraints.
+Furthermore, since the current Gauss–Seidel alternating scheme lacks a formal convergence guarantee, and the validation of the split problems relies primarily on empirical observations, we plan to develop a theoretical convergence analysis by adding additional regularization.